bik1111/bik1111.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Jincheol Jung, a student majoring in Software Convergence at Kyung Hee University.
-As a research intern at the[System software LAB](https://ss.korea.ac.kr/), I conducted research on custom metric-based autoscaling, gaining both theoretical and practical experience in container virtualization and orchestration.
+As a research intern at the [System software LAB](https://ss.korea.ac.kr/), I conducted research on custom metric-based autoscaling, gaining both theoretical and practical experience in container virtualization and orchestration.
 Additionally, at the [BIGDATA LAB](http://allbigdata.khu.ac.kr/), I utilized Azure Kinect DK for real-time data collection and analysis.
 Lastly, through the Individual In-Depth Study course, I conducted research on the integration of RAG systems within a federated learning environment.

 My research interests include cloud/edge computing, learning-based resource allocation and optimization, and federated learning.
 I aim to build intelligent cloud platform systems capable of meeting the performance requirements of next-generation services such as automated driving, 6G, and AR/VR.